 Chapter 4: The Climax- Rescue Fulfilled

 Eventually, Jesus was arrested, put on trial, and executed- however, three days later God raised Him from the dead.
 God’s plan was to fix the world through this event (Acts 13:28-30).
-For God’s creation to move further up & further forward unto God’s intended future, God must defeat all the things that stop this from moving forward to its complete ends- which are the powers of death, evil, sin, oppression, and injustice that had been (de)created when humanity rebelled.
+For God’s creation to move forward towards God’s intended future, God must defeat all the things that stop creation from moving forward to its complete ends- which are the powers of death, evil, sin, oppression, and injustice that had been (de)created when humanity rebelled.
 And for humans to be included in His restored world, God must condemn such things without condemning us- the people who caused the mess in the first place.
-So in Jesus’ death, He defeats the powers that hold humanity in their tight grip- He lets the powers do their worst to Him, and as Jesus responds to humanity with forgiveness the cycle breaks- thus the powers lose and lose their grip on us as we are forgiven.
+So in Jesus’ death, He defeats the powers that hold humanity in their tight grip- He lets the powers do their worst to Him, and so as Jesus responds to humanity with forgiveness, the cycle breaks.
+Thus the powers lose and lose their grip on us as we are forgiven.
 He condemns sin on the cross without condemning us, and takes on the full outworking of our rebellion onto Himself (Roms 3.22-26, 8:1-2, Col 2:15).
 But in this, it’s Love that wins (John 3:16-17).
-God’s creation moving further up & further forward has its decisive victory.
+God’s creation moving forward towards its completion has its decisive victory.
 We can now look to the cross and see it as a place of our healing/cleansing- both cosmically, societally, and individually (Isa.
 55); this victory is interwoven into all history across all of creation.

 Chapter 5: Implementing the Fulfilled Rescue